+Provisions to be contained in constitution or rules of Trade Union.

-- (d) the maintenance of a list of members of the Trade Union and adequate facilities for the inspection thereof by the office-bearers and members of the Trade Union; - (e) the admission of ordinary members (irrespective of their craft or category) who shall be persons actually engaged or employed in the establishment, undertaking or industry, or units, branches or offices of an establishment, as the case may be, with which the Trade Union is connected, and also the admission of such number of honorary or temporary members, who are not such workers, as are not permitted under section 21 to be office-bearers to form the executive of the Trade Union;
+- 7. A Trade Union shall not be entitled to registration under this Code, unless the executive thereof is constituted in accordance with the provisions of this Code, and the 20 rules of the Trade Union provide for the following matters, namely:- - (a) the name of the Trade Union; - (b) the whole of the objects for which the Trade Union has been established; - (c) the whole of the purposes for which the general funds of the Trade Union shall be applicable, all of which purposes shall be purposes to which such funds are 25 lawfully applicable under this Code; - (d) the maintenance of a list of members of the Trade Union and adequate facilities for the inspection thereof by the office-bearers and members of the Trade Union: - (e) the admission of ordinary members (irrespective of their craft or category) who shall be persons actually engaged or employed in the industrial establishment, undertaking or industry, or units, branches or offices of an industrial establishment, as the case may be, with which the Trade Union is connected, and also the admission of such number of honorary or temporary members, who are not such workers, as are not permitted under section 21 to be office-bearers to form the executive of the Trade Union; - (f) the payment of a subscription by members of the Trade Union from such members and others, as may be prescribed; - (g) the conditions under which any member shall be entitled to any benefit assured by the rules and under which any fine or forfeiture may be imposed on any member; - (h) the annual general body meeting of the members of the Trade Union, the business to be transacted at such meeting, including the election of office-bearers of the Trade Union; - (i) the manner in which the members of the executive and the other office-bearers of the Trade Union shall be elected once in a period of every three years and removed, and filling of casual vacancies; - (j) the safe custody of the funds of the Trade Union, an annual audit, in such manner as may be prescribed, of the accounts thereof, and adequate facilities for the inspection of the account books by the office-bearers and members of the Trade Union:

-- ( f) the payment of a subscription by members of the Trade Union and donation from such members and others, as may be prescribed; - (g) the conditions under which any member shall be entitled to any benefit assured by the rules and under which any fine or forfeiture may be imposed on any member; - (h) the annual general body meeting of the members of the Trade Union, the business to be transacted at such meeting, including the election of office-bearers of the Trade Union: - (i) the manner in which the members of the executive and the other officebearers of the Trade Union shall be elected once in a period of every two years and removed, and filling of casual vacancies; - (j) the safe custody of the funds of the Trade Union, an annual audit, in such manner as may be prescribed, of the accounts thereof, and adequate facilities for the inspection of the account books by the office-bearers and members of the Trade Union: - (k) the manner in which the rules shall be amended, varied or rescinded; and - (1) the manner in which the Trade Union may be dissolved. - 8.
-(1) Every application for registration of a Trade Union shall be made to the Registrar electronically or otherwise and be accompanied by- - (a) a declaration to be made by an affidavit in such form and manner as may be prescribed; - (b) copy of the rules of the Trade Union together with a copy of the resolution by the members of the Trade Union adopting such rules; - (c) a copy of the resolution adopted by the members of the Trade Union authorising the applicants to make an application for registration; and - (d) in the case of a Trade Union, being a federation or a central organisation of Trade Unions, a copy of the resolution adopted by the members of each of the member Trade Unions, meeting separately, agreeing to constitute a federation or a central organisation of Trade Unions.
+- (k) the manner in which the rules shall be amended, varied or rescinded; and - (l) the manner in which the Trade Union may be dissolved. - 8.
+(1) Every application for registration of a Trade Union shall be made to the Registrar electronically or otherwise and be accompanied by - (a) a declaration to be made by an affidavit in such form and manner as may be prescribed; - Application for registration, alteration of name and procedure thereof. - (b) copy of the rules of the Trade Union together with a copy of the resolution by the members of the Trade Union adopting such rules;

+- (c) a copy of the resolution adopted by the members of the Trade Union authorising the applicants to make an application for registration; and - (d) in the case of a Trade Union, being a federation or a central organisation of Trade Unions, a copy of the resolution adopted by the members of each of the member Trade Unions, meeting separately, agreeing to constitute a federation or a central organisation of Trade Unions.